MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ![articles/screenshots/Blazemeter*.png]

+Blazemeter is only offering a free version through Heroku.
+They offer monthly plans for $249+/mo.

 ## Blitz

 Blitz is a bit more suited to running Stress and Spike testing.
 Their freemium option offers a 60 second 'rush' that looks suitable for doing Stress and Spike testing.
 The service seems to ramp up users slowly, so it never got into the thousands, but 242 requests/seconds is pretty informative.
 The UI is easy to understand, and in about 2 minutes you'll have a result.
 This is starting to feel Agile.

 ![articles/screenshots/Blitz*]

-There were some other offerings from Heroku, but I had some trouble with them, so gave them a pass.
+Unfortunately, their pricing is $799+/month, so we didn't test that.

+There are lots of other load testing services.

+## Loader.io

+While a bit annoying to verify the domain, it just took a minute to add the route.
+Loader.io is the most reasonable priced at $99/mo, with some generous offerings re: number of clients.
+We were able to do 10k/min, or 166 requests/second without any ramp-up time.
+While far from a kitten spike test, their $99/mo offer is for 10x that.

+Overall, Blitz and Loader.io felt the most Agile in terms of firing up a server and running some tests, while Blazemeter is a great offering for distributing load from JMeter and Selenium/Webdriver tests.

+![articles/screenshots/Loader.io*]

 # The End already.

-So, we looked at:
+So, that was quite a journey!
+We looked at:

  - 4 kinds of tests:  Load, Endurance, Stress, and Spike.
  - 2 kinds of testing: localhost (for dev) and cloud (for devops)
- - localhost tools: `ab`, JMeter, Mocha
+ - localhost testing tools tools: `ab`, JMeter, Mocha
- - Cloud testing offerings: Blazemeter and Blitz
+ - Cloud testing offerings: Blazemeter, Blitz, and Loader.io
  - Some adorable kittens

-There's alot more we could cover, but to get started and stay Agile, I don't think we have to.
+There's alot more we could cover, but there's enough here for an iteration of performance testing, and that's what staying Agile is all about.